-The goal of content marketing is to use these different channels and collateral to engage target audiences and provide better value to their search queries.
+The goal of content marketing is to use these different channels and marketing collateral to engage target audiences and provide better value to their search queries.

 Do I Really Need a Blog?

 We get this question a lot.
 And our answer is always the same: absolutely!
-Blogging is a simple way to keep your website updated with fresh, new content that can be easily crawled and indexed, so more people are able to find you and get what they need.
+Blogging is a simple way to keep your website updated with fresh content that can be easily crawled and indexed, so more people are able to find you and get what they need.
 It also provides an effective platform to incorporate targeted keywords or long-tail keywords naturally, which can improve search rankings!